Annals of Human Genetics

 Annals of Human Genetics uses CrossCheck plagiarism software as part of the editorial process.
 CrossCheck is an initiative started by CrossRef to help its members actively engage in efforts to prevent scholarly and professional plagiarism.
 The software identifies matching text in different documents, which can highlight possible cases of plagiarism for the editorial office to investigate further.
 By submitting your manuscript to this journal you accept that your manuscript may be screened for plagiarism against previously published works.

-Submitted review articles should contain a summary of less than 200 words followed by continuous narrative, and should be authoritative and topical accounts of the subject area’.
-Preference is given to short, focused reviews of a maximum length of 6000 words.
-Should colour figures be included, the print reproduction charges may be waived at the editor’s discretion for authors of review articles.
+Submitted Review Articles should contain a summary of less than 200 words followed by continuous narrative, and should be authoritative and topical accounts of the subject area’.
+Preference is given to short, focused reviews of a maximum length of 6,000 words.
+Should colour figures be included, the print reproduction charges may be waived at the discretion of the Editor-in-Chief for authors of Review Articles.

 Pre-submission English-language editing